aframevr/aframe/docs/guide/building-a-basic-scene.md

 HTML attributes.
 Here, we define the color, width, height, depth of `<a-box>`.
 See the [`<a-box>`][box] documentation to see the available attributes.

-For flat displays, the default control scheme lets us to look around by click-dragging the mouse and move around by using the `WASD` keys.
+For flat displays, the default control scheme lets us look around by click-dragging the mouse and move with the `WASD` keys.
 Upon [entering VR][mozvr], the default control scheme lets us look around with a VR headset and, if room scale is possible, literally *walk* around.